Blood Oranges in Season

 - Remove the peel from the blood oranges and slice them crosswise in 1/4" thick rounds, removing the pits.

-- In the baking dish, layer the blood oranges, Kalamata & Manzanilla olives, and garlic on top of and around the feta bocks.
-No need to layer uniformly.
+- Layer the blood oranges, Kalamata, Manzanilla olives, and garlic on top of and around the feta bocks in the baking dish.
+There is no need to layer uniformly.

 - Drizzle the feta, oranges, and olives with olive oil, top with dill sprigs, and sprinkle with salt and pepper.